icp4a/app-contributors/Building Contributions/Authoring Extensions/Action Configurators/README.md

 In the referencing Action, the app studio does the following for each output variable:

 - If the variable is an AppResource, it creates an AppResource in the project settings (if an identical one doesn’t already exist) and sets the app resource name in the data map.
 What happens if the category and key are the same, but other properties are different?
 A new app resource entry with a unique name will be generated.

+- If the variable is an EnvironmentVariable, it creates or updates an EnvironmentVariable in the project settings.

 - Else, finds a name/type match within the input variables of the target action.
 The value should be a primitive, so it sets the literal value in the input data map.